openenclave/openenclave/tests/child_process/README.md

 1. tests/child_process_ecall tries to make an ECall into an enclave from the child process.
 2. tests/child_process_destroy tries to destroy the enclave from the child process.
 3. tests/child_process_create tries to create a new enclave from the child process.
+4. tests/child_process_create_more tries to create new enclaves from the child processes.